wkeeling/selenium-wire/README.rst

     driver = webdriver.Firefox(seleniumwire_options=options)

 ``ignore_http_methods``
     A list of HTTP methods (specified as uppercase strings) that should be ignored by Selenium Wire and not captured.
-The default is ``['OPTIONS']`` which ignores all OPTIONS requests.
-To capture all request methods, set ``ignore_http_methods`` to an empty list:
+The default is ``[]`` which means all HTTP methods are captured.

 .. code:: python

     options = {
-        'ignore_http_methods': []  # Capture all requests, including OPTIONS requests
+        'ignore_http_methods': ['OPTIONS']  # Don't capture OPTIONS requests }
-    }
     driver = webdriver.Firefox(seleniumwire_options=options)